 - Are our systems and tools integrated across entities, states, or countries?

 During the IPO process, it’s not unusual to find that a company has not been altogether forthcoming with auditors in the past.
 Issues that once might have been swept under the rug may now loom large.
-As Li further explains, IPO preparation can dictate that a new “Big 4” auditor be brought into the mix.
+Further, IPO preparation can dictate that a new “Big 4” auditor be brought into the mix.
 A good deal of step retracing may then be needed given that these auditors face added risks themselves when rendering an IPO-related opinion and prior audits are not typically accepted without question.
-Both consultants also emphasize the need to be transparent with trusted advisors during the process to ensure IPO success.
+It’s important to be transparent with trusted advisors during the process to ensure the IPO can succeed.
 Advisors can work in your best interests and solve problems only if you tell them what they need to know.

 Do We Have Enough of the Right People in Place?

-Fox and Li underscore that personnel issues can be make or break.
+Personnel issues can make or break the process.
 The IPO process will have everyone from C-suite leaders to support staff firing on all cylinders, and it’s a good bet that additional team members will need to be brought on board.
-“Consider the insane amount of detail required by the S-1 alone,” says Fox.
+(Consider the insane amount of detail required by the S-1 alone.)

 Staffing for an IPO doesn’t just amount to adding more people, however.
-To keep your team motivated, Fox and Li encourage CEOs and CFOs to take good care of those up and down the line who are working long hours and going the extra mile.
-Bonuses, stock options, extra vacation time, and recognition of hard work go a long way toward avoiding burn out, resentment, and even breaking point resignations.
+To keep your team motivated, CEOs and CFOs should take good care of those up and down the line who are working long hours and going the extra mile.
+Bonuses, stock options, extra vacation time and recognition of hard work go a long way toward avoiding burn out, resentment and even breaking point resignations.

-Good communication is also key to staff motivation, according to our consultants.
-To share information and keep your team moving forward cohesively, Fox and Li recommend weekly meetings for those directly involved in the IPO process.
+Good communication is also key to staff motivation.
+To share information and keep your team moving forward cohesively, weekly meetings can be beneficial for those directly involved in the IPO process.
 Staff members are going to be hit with numerous “we need this yesterday” directives, and it’s also important to communicate that these requests aren’t frivolous and need to be prioritized, even if not everyone knows the details of a pending IPO.